BeCracked/GraphLearning/README.md

 ## How To Run Scripts

+### To train an SVM and print the evaluation results obtained using 10-fold cross validation, execute the following:
+``"svm.py Kernel Dataset`` where Kernel is either closed_walk, graphlet, or WL and Dataset is either DD, Enzymes, or NCI

+### To construct and print the feature vectors based on a kernel and a graph dataset, execute the following:
+``run.py Kernel Graphs`` where Kernel is either closed_walk, graphlet, or WL and Graphs is a list of graphs

 ## Evaluation Results

 |          | Closed Walk kernel | Graphlet kernel | Weisfeiler-Leman kernel |